 Use of Amazon EC2 and Ruby on Rails

 We have built our system using Ruby on Rails.
-Lately there has been a lot of talk about Rails scalability, despite the fact that apps like Twitter and Friends for Sale have shown it can be done.
+Lately there has been a lot of talk about Rails scalability, despite the fact that apps like Twitter has shown it can be done.
 One thing we know is, Rails can easily scale horizontally.
 That is to say you can spread your application out over many machines.
 EC2 allows us to take advantage of this, by tweaking our configuration ever so slightly, we can send requests to app servers running on as many different EC2 instances as we wish.
 This is the simplest scaling tactic imaginable, but since we just launched last week, its good enough for now and EC2 gives us the flexibility to cheaply experiment with different scaling techniques in the future.

 All of our production backups are done to S3.
 We use s3fs to mount an S3 bucket as a directory on our instance and we use cron jobs to backup our our files and databases.
 The files are backed up using rsync.
 The databases are little more interesting, to avoid performance issues on our production database, we have a master slave setup.
 The master database serves the website and replicates to the slave, and the slave database is used only for backup.
 We backup the slave database continuously and store snapshots at hourly, daily, weekly and monthly intervals.